Purpose

 |---|---|---|---|---|

-Narrative – 40% of Total Score |
+Project Details – 25% of Total Score |

 ||||

-| Grant Benefit and Development | 0-1 points: The applicant has not shown how the project will be beneficial to the development of their artistic career. | 2-4 points: The applicant has somewhat shown how the project will be beneficial to the development of their artistic career. | 5-7 points: The applicant has shown how the project will be beneficial to the development of their artistic career. | 8-10 points: The applicant has clearly shown how the project will be beneficial to the development of their artistic career. |
+| Project Benefit to Artistic Development | 0-1 points: The applicant has not shown how the project will be beneficial to the development of their artistic career. | 2-4 points: The applicant has vaguely shown how the project will be beneficial to the development of their artistic career. | 5-7 points: The applicant has shown how the project will be beneficial to the development of their artistic career. | 8-10 points: The applicant has clearly shown how the project will be strongly beneficial to the development of their artistic career. |

 | Benefit of Mentorship | 0-1 points: The applicant has not connected the mentorship opportunity to the accomplishment of their artistic career goals or their support as an emerging artist. | 2-4 points: The applicant has somewhat connected the mentorship opportunity to the accomplishment of their artistic career goals and support as an emerging artist. | 5-7 points: The applicant has connected the mentorship opportunity to the accomplishment of their artistic career goals and support as an emerging artist. | 8-10 points: The applicant has strongly connected the mentorship opportunity to the accomplishment of their artistic career goals and support as an emerging artist. |